Citigroup lifts Lizhi Inc. [LIZI] price estimate. Who else is bullish?

-Lizhi Inc. [NASDAQ: LIZI] traded at a high on 02/02/21, posting a 41.37 gain after which it closed the day’ session at $5.16.
-The company report on February 2, 2021 that LIZI BREAKING NEWS: ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages Lizhi Inc. Investors with Large Losses to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – LIZI.
+Lizhi Inc. [NASDAQ: LIZI] plunged by -$3.09 during the normal trading session on Friday and reaching a high of $16.68 during the day while it closed the day at $11.40.
+The company report on February 8, 2021 that BREAKING ALERT: ROSEN, LEADING INVESTOR COUNSEL, Encourages Lizhi Inc. Investors with Large Losses to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – LIZI.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.